 Although Utah mining operations provided employment for a large number of immigrants, discrimination towards these workers was common.
 Immigrants were paid considerably less than what Anglo workers were earning, even though the work assigned to immigrants was much harder.
 Why do you think these foreign-born workers were treated this way?

-On May 10, 1869, the Central Pacific and Union Pacific railroad lines met at Promontory Point.
+On May 10, 1869, the Central Pacific and Union Pacific railroad lines met at Promontory Summit.
 The railroad brought change to Utah in many ways including agriculture.
 With a new transcontinental railroad, Utah farmers began sending large quantities of wheat and fruits to people in other parts of the country.
 Shortly after the transcontinental railroad was finished, Utah beef was sent to San Fransisco in refrigerated cars.
 In December of 1870, Utah farmers shipped 60,000 pounds of dried peaches to the East.

 Irrigation is a vital part of agriculture.
 Obtaining adequate amounts of water for crops was a challenge for early settlers throughout Utah.
 When the Mormon pioneers arrived in Utah, they had traveled from areas in the United States where crops were watered with plenty of rainfall.
 They saw the need for irrigation in Utah and immediately started digging ditches and diverting streams.
 Dry farming was discovered around 1866 by Danish settlers in Box Elder County.
 As they began watering crops from the Malad River, they soon discovered it was so alkaline that it killed the crops and ruined the soil.
 Out of desperation and starvation, the settlers plowed up the sagebrush, planted grain, and awaited the results.
 Much to their surprise, they received fair amounts of grain, and since then, dry farming has been an established practice for Utah farmers.